Honduras

 Day 3: La Tigra National Park offers excellent mountain birding virtually on the outskirts of Tegucigalpa and we’ll spend most of the day in this beautiful area.
 The network of roads and trails will enable us to see many of Central America’s higher-elevation species.
 These include a fine variety of hummingbirds, such as Wine-throated Hummingbird, the range-restricted Green-breasted Mountain-gem, and possibly Garnet-throated Hummingbird.
 Other species we might encounter include Emerald Toucanet, Resplendent Quetzal, Mountain Trogon, Spotted and Strong-billed Woodcreepers, Barred Forest-Falcon, Mountain Elaenia, Rufous-browed Wren, Slate-colored Solitaire, Rufous-collared Thrush, and Crescent-chested Warbler.
 Night near Tegucigalpa.

 Day 4: We’ll spend the morning birding near our hotel, looking for things we may have missed the previous day before driving northwest to Panacam Lodge at the edge of Cerro Azul Meámbar National Park on the east side of Lago de Yojoa.
 The lodge grounds are rich in birds, and we’ll be looking especially for the scarce and local Keel-billed Motmot.
-The hummingbird mix here is somewhat different from that at La Tigra and may include the beautiful little Black-crested Coquette and impressive Violet Sabrewing.
+The hummingbird mix here is somewhat different from that at La Tigra and may include the striking Long-billed Hermit and impressive Violet Sabrewing.
 Night at Panacam Lodge.

 Days 5-6: We’ll have two full birding days based out of Panacam.
 One day we’ll drive to a recently discovered site for the endemic Honduran Emerald, which has a very localized distribution in scattered rain-shadow habitats.
-These dry habitats have an interesting mix of species that also include Spot-bellied Bobwhite, Elegant Trogon, Yellow-tailed Oriole, and Green Jay.
+These dry habitats have an interesting mix of species that also include Spot-bellied Bobwhite, Elegant Trogon, and Green Jay.
 We’ll also bird the nearby Lake Yojoa, where we should see an array of waterbirds including Fulvous and Black-bellied Whistling-Ducks, Northern Jacana, and perhaps Ruddy and Gray-breasted Crakes.
-The boardwalk at the Los Naranjos archaeological site offers excellent birding, with species such as Laughing Falcon, Gartered Trogon, Green-breasted Mango, Streak-headed Woodcreeper, Rufous-breasted Spinetail, Rufous-naped Wren, and a wide range of wintering North American migrants.
+The boardwalk at the Los Naranjos archaeological site offers excellent birding, with species such as Laughing Falcon, Gartered Trogon, Green-breasted Mango, Streak-headed Woodcreeper, Rufous-breasted Spinetail, Rufous-backed Wren (the endemic Honduran race, likely a cryptic species), and a wide range of wintering North American migrants.
 The grounds of Panacam and the entrance road are home to species including Keel-billed Toucan, Collared Aracari, Northern Barred and Wedge-billed Woodcreepers, Crimson-collared Tanager, Green-backed Sparrow, Prevost’s Ground-Sparrow, and perhaps even a Northern Royal Flycatcher or Mayan [Black-faced] Antthrush.
 Nights at Panacam.

 Day 10: Depending on our flight departure times, there may be a chance to enjoy another morning birding near the lodge before we depart for San Pedro Sula, where the trip concludes with flights home.